Flynn-Primrose/Zoonosim/notes/Questions.md

 - Cross-species infection
   - probability of poultry infecting human
   - probability of human infecting poultry
+  - Does the probability of transmission depend only on the target species?
+  Or does the source species matter?

 - Contamination
   - Can infections be spread via contaminated surfaces
   - How long does H5N1 survive outside of a host
   - How long can H5N1 survive in a body of water
+  - Is H5N1 airborne?

 ## About Quebec